UAM: A Unified Attention-Mamba Backbone of Multimodal Framework for Tumor Cell Classification: Introduction

 \item \textbf{Amamba-MoE Encoder:} We propose the Amamba-MoE module that fuses Mamba and Attention outputs and applies a Mixture-of-Experts mechanism to further improve learning capacity and classification performance.

-\item \textbf{Multimodal Integration for Tumor Diagnosis:} We develop a multimodal UAM framework that effectively integrates cell radiomics with corresponding image data.
+\item \textbf{Multimodal Integration for Tumor Diagnosis:} We develop a multimodal UAM framework that effectively integrates enhanced image embeddings with corresponding image data.
 Experiments demonstrate state-of-the-art results on cell classification and image segmentation tasks, achieving 92\% cell classification accuracy and 72.06 mIoU.

 \end{itemize}